MaxwellBo/A-tour-of-Scala/README.md

 ### Implemented a Scala-flavoured `Base`...

-It's a [single file](https://github.com/MaxwellBo/A-tour-of-Scala/blob/master/src/main/scala/Main.scala) designed to be presented in a lecture format, scrolling start to finish.
+It's a couple of largish files designed to be presented in a lecture format, scrolling start to finish.

 So far, it has from-scratch, simplistic^ reimplementations of